-I am Associate Professor and William Dawson Scholar in the Department of Political Science at McGill University, in Montreal, Canada.
-Most of my research focuses on the sources and/or structure of public preferences for policy, and on the relationships between public policy, public opinion, and mass media.
-This site includes links to some of my recent work, as well the original datasets and software used in that work, and recent teaching.
+I am the Michael W. Traugott Collegiate Professor of Communication Studies and Political Science, and Faculty Associate in the Center for Political Studies at the Institute for Social Research, University of Michigan.
+Most of my research focuses on political communication, the sources and/or structure of public preferences for policy, and the relationships between public policy, public opinion, and mass media.
+This site includes links to some of my recent work, datasets, software, and recent teaching.

-- version 2.0 of Lexicoder has been released, as well as the Lexicoder Sentiment Dictionary.
+- Version 3.0 of Lexicoder has been released, alongside the Lexicoder Sentiment Dictionary.

 - Public broadcasting creates informed citizens - but only if we invest in it, Globe and Mail.